 - Retrospectively adding further details to the notes.

-Which legislation and professional guidance should I be aware of?
+Legislation and professional guidance GPs should be aware of

 General practices need to be aware of the relevant legislation and guidance regarding the amending of medical records: when this is appropriate; how to do this correctly; how to respond to a patient, and; when the record should not be amended.
 The key legislation is the Data Protection Act (2018), which incorporated the General Data Protection Regulation (GDPR) into UK law.